Shadow Hamiltonian Simulation: Introduction

 \section{Introduction}

-One of the most important applications of quantum computers is simulating the dynamics of quantum systems, often referred to as the Hamiltonian simulation problem.
+Simulating the dynamics of quantum systems, often referred to as quantum simulation or Hamiltonian simulation, is a problem where quantum computers offer an exponential advantage (cf.~\cite{Llo96,SOGKL02,BAC07,WBH+10,CW12,BCC+15,LC17,LC19,campbell2019random,zlokapa2024hamiltonian}).
 The standard presentation of this problem involves an initial quantum state $\ket{\psi(0)}$ that is easy to prepare on a quantum computer and a Hamiltonian $H$ that describes the interactions in the system.
 The goal is to produce the state at a later time $t>0$, $\ket{\psi(t)}$, which satisfies the Schr\"odinger equation: $\frac {\rm d} {{\rm d} t}\ket{\psi(t)}=-\mathrm{i}H\ket{\psi(t)}$.
-A plethora of Hamiltonian simulation algorithms exist, with various complexities in terms of the relevant problem parameters, including the time $t$, the error $\epsilon$ to which the final state is prepared, and intrinsic properties of the Hamiltonian such as the magnitude of interaction strengths (cf.~\cite{Llo96,SOGKL02, aharonov2003simple,BAC07,WBH+10,poulin2011quantum,CW12,BCC+15,LC17,LC19,campbell2019random,zlokapa2024hamiltonian}).
-Under reasonable assumptions, these complexities are logarithmic in the dimension of the Hilbert space, thus providing an exponential advantage over classical algorithms for this problem, which might require time polynomial in the dimension.
+In applications, once $\ket{\psi(t)}$ has been prepared, one is often interested in obtaining some physical property like the ground state energy of the system or some correlation function.
+Many of these properties can be extracted from a limited set of measurements and expectations, such as those of $k$-local operators (e.g., two-body correlations).